Birthstones by Month

 Emerald

 Lush.
 Exotic.
 Untamed.
 This is no ordinary, garden-variety green: Emerald pulses with life and vitality.
 The green of Emerald symbolizes life and springtime.
 It is the gem chosen by lovebirds to celebrate their 20th, 35th, or 55th wedding anniversary.
-Emerald is also the gemstone of choice for those born in May as well as those born under the sign of Virgo.
+Emerald is also the gemstone of choice for those born in May and those born under the sign of Virgo.
 Hardness: 7.5-8.
 Rated "fair to good" for everyday wear.

 Learn More About Emeralds→